abdelilah-eddahhaoui/job_bot_multisite/README.md

 > The goal: remove ~80 % of the repetitive work so I can spend time on what actually matters—targeted outreach and continuous learning.
 >
 > **Disclaimer (alpha software)**
 > This project is still very much in flux and **contains plenty of rough edges and bugs**.
-Generated CVs/Cover Letters may need manual fixes, and different résumé templates can break the keyword-injection logic. **Use it as-is and adapt it to your own CV structure**; always proof‑read documents before sending.
+Generated CVs/Cover Letters may need manual fixes, and different résumé templates can break the keyword-injection logic. **Use it as-is and adapt it to your own CV structure** (always proof‑read documents before sending).

 ---